Living Room Decluttering Tips: Step-by-Step Guide

 2. Create Zones: Identify different zones within your living room based on their functions.
 Common zones include seating areas, entertainment centres, and workspaces.

-3. Gather Supplies: Collect the necessary supplies, such as bins, trash bags, labels, and cleaning products.
-Using eco-friendly cleaning products is a great way to make your decluttering process environmentally friendly.
+3. Gather Supplies: Collect the necessary supplies, such as bins, trash bags, labels, and cleaning eco-friendly products.

 Decluttering your living room can be a transformative process, creating a serene and functional space where you can easily relax and entertain.
 Let’s delve deeper into the various decluttering techniques and strategies: